Services For Teaching Staff

 The library offers a range of services, including coordinating copyright-compliant access to digitised course materials for students from within MyUni, and copyright advice.
 We also offer online content that teaches students how to find, evaluate, and acknowledge information for their assignments.
 This content can be seamlessly added to MyUni and will be available in MyUni Commons from Semester One 2020.
 Contact your Faculty Liaison Librarian for more information.

 Each faculty has a team of librarians dedicated to helping you achieve your teaching and learning goals.

-Your faculty's liaison librarians have extensive experience designing both face-to-face and online learning activities to meet the needs of your students and your curriculum.
-Improve your students' scholarly literacy skills with face-to-face workshops, seminars or lectures, or an online module tailored to your subject.
+Your faculty's liaison librarians have extensive experience designing online learning activities to meet the needs of your students and your curriculum.
+Improve your students' scholarly literacy skills with an online module tailored to your subject.
 Learn more about the Information skills program.

-High Use Collection Place high-demand books, textbooks and other print materials for your subject on short-term loan to maximise student access
+Place high-demand books, textbooks and other print materials for your subject on short-term loan to maximise student access.

 Lectures and tutors can have reading list materials added to the High Use Collection to ensure they are available to all students.
 Items within the High Use Collection have shortened loan periods to facilitate greater access.

 To have a book or other item added to the High Use Collection for your course, add it to your list in Course Readings and add the tag "Move to High Use".
 This also applies to items that have previously been added to the High Use Collection for another course or teaching period.
 Get further help with Course Readings or find out specifically how to add a book to the High Use Collection.

 The library has a range of streaming media resources available to embed or link to from within MyUni.
 Resources include Kanopy, with a great range of movies (both popular and scholarly) and Naxos music (ranging from classical to world music).
 Check Library Search to see what is already on offer or talk with your liaison librarian about the range of options available.